Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### Users

+1. As a user I want to select to create a new user name or use the existing.
-1. As a user I want to have a functionality to create a new user name and password.
+2. I want to have a functionality to create a new user name and password.
-2. I want to have an ability to use existing user name and password.
+3. I want to have an ability to use existing user name and password.
-3. I want to have a clear undestanding of what went wrong in the case of error.
+4. I want to have a clear undestanding of what went wrong in the case of error.
-4. I want to have understandable, non-bulky instructions of use.
+5. I want to have understandable, non-bulky instructions of use.
-5. I want to be able to easily navigate from any point of the program to the main menu.
+6. I want to be able to easily navigate from any point of the program to the main screen.

 6. I want to run the program and get the correct results based on my input.
 7. I want to have an ability to repeat the program multiple times without re-logging.